Amir Esmailian

-Amir Esmailian (Persian: امیر اسماعیلیان; born December 28, 1983), also known as Cash and Cash XO, is an Iranian-Canadian music industry executive, talent manager, and record producer.
-He is the co-founder of XO Records and the co-manager of the label's primary artist, singer the Weeknd.
-He has executively produced albums and songs for artists such as Nav (whom he also manages) and The Carters.
+Amir Esmailian (Persian: امیر اسماعیلیان; born December 28, 1983), also known as Cash and Cash XO, is an Iranian-Canadian record executive, talent manager, and record producer.
+He is the co-founder of XO Records and the co-manager of the label's secondary founder, Canadian singer the Weeknd.

 Early life and education

 Amir Esmailian was born in Tehran, Iran on December 28, 1983, during the Iran–Iraq War.
 To flee the conflict, his family emigrated to Ottawa, Canada in 1988.
 Growing up, Esmailian was neighbors with future rapper and XO signee, Belly.
 The two would often go to recording studios together.
 He got his nickname, "Cash", as a child, given to him by his friend and future XO member, Hawk Marley.
 His first job as a 12 year-old involved making Canadian Football League trading cards.
 He is a graduate of Merivale High School in Ottawa.

 Career

 In 2002, Esmailian's friend and rapper, Belly, was signed to Wassim "Sal" Slaiby's Capital Prophets label (later the CP Music Group).
 Slaiby also hired Esmailian as the head of street promotion for the label.
 At age 19 in 2003, Esmailian began traveling with rapper and friend, Juelz Santana, on his tours.
 In 2007, he started co-managing Belly alongside Sal, which took him to Florida in an effort to help his client break into the club scene.